NSO-developer/nso-gitbook/development/core-concepts/packages.md

 There are four different types of NEDs:

 * **NETCONF**: used for NETCONF-enabled devices such as Juniper routers, ConfD-powered devices, or any device that speaks proper NETCONF and also has YANG models.
-Plenty of packages in the NSO example collection have NETCONF NED components, for example `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/0-router-network/packages/router`.
+Plenty of packages in the NSO example collection have NETCONF NED components, for example, [examples.ncs/device-management/router-network](https://github.com/NSO-developer/nso-examples/tree/6.4/device-management/router-network) under `packages/router`.
 *   **SNMP**: Used for SNMP devices.

-    The example `$NCS_DIR/examples.ncs/snmp-ned/basic` has a package that has an SNMP NED component.
+    The example [examples.ncs/device-management/snmp-ned](https://github.com/NSO-developer/nso-examples/tree/6.4/device-management/snmp-ned) has a package that has an SNMP NED component.
 * **CLI**: used for CLI devices.
 The package `$NCS_DIR/packages/neds/cisco-ios` is an example of a package that has a CLI NED component.
 * **Generic**: used for generic NED devices.
-The example `$NCS_DIR/examples.ncs/generic-ned/xmlrpc-device` has a package called `xml-rpc` which defines a NED component of type generic\_.\_
+The example [examples.ncs/device-management/xmlrpc-device](https://github.com/NSO-developer/nso-examples/tree/6.4/device-management/xmlrpc-device) has a package called `xml-rpc` which defines a NED component of type generic\_.\_

 A CLI NED and a generic NED component must also come with additional user-written Java code, whereas a NETCONF NED and an SNMP NED have no Java code.